 Like other commercial mirror types, there are plenty of antique-style mirror options to choose from.
 You’ll have no problem finding a product that helps you achieve accuracy or pay homage to an historic era in your project.
 Being a specialty glass, antique-style mirror does have some size and shaping limitations.
 It's important to talk with your glass fabricator about the intent of your project with this material, as there are some considerations in working with it.

 5. Two-Way Mirror

-When mirror needs to serve the dual purposes of bringing form and enhanced security to a space, two-way mirrors, such as Mirropane, checks both boxes.
+When mirror needs to serve the dual purposes of bringing form and enhanced security to a space, two-way mirrors, such as Mirropane, check both boxes.

-Similar to a window, viewers on the backside of the mirror have an unobstructed -- and undetectable -- view into a room.
+Similar to a window, viewers on the backside of the mirror have an unobstructed -- and undetectable -- view of a room.
 On the other side, Mirropane appears as just a normal mirror.